Writing a JSON configuration file¶

 From a CSV file¶

-: the variable name to read in the CSV.
-It must correspond to the column header name.interpolation
+type:csvpath: the path to the CSV filevariable: the variable name to read in the CSV.
+It must correspond to the column header name.interpolation: (optional) interpolation method (see interpolation reference).
+Defaults toprevious.

 If you want to know how CSV files must be formatted to be correctly read by CoFMPy, refer to the section on CSV data source.